 Construction defects are a property owner’s worst nightmare in New York.
 While not all flaws are dangerous, some can have serious consequences.
 Dangerous construction flaws endanger occupants and even the structure itself.
-Most types of construction defects are not discovered immediately and are only discovered after the project has been completed.
+Most construction defects are not discovered immediately and only after the project has been completed.
 Whether the defect is minor or major, it remains a problem, and defending against defect claims is difficult.

 Construction defects in New York are errors in the construction process caused by materials, design, or poor workmanship.
 They cause failure in certain aspects of newly constructed buildings, which may cause financial or other damage to people or property.
 A construction defect can occur as a result of poor architectural design, poor construction, improper inspection, or a lack of planning or supervision.
 Construction defects in New York City occur when a building is not built in a reasonable and workmanlike manner.